 ●Decreasing bacterial translocation and systemic dissemination

-Some of the antibiotics that have been used to treat IBD may also act as immunomodulators and thereby exert their benefit by mechanisms other than their antimicrobial effects [7,8].
-In addition, some antibiotic regimens have been designed to treat mycobacterial infection, which has been hypothesized to have a role in the development of Crohn's disease .
+Some of the antibiotics that have been used to treat IBD may also act as immunomodulators and thereby exert their benefit by mechanisms other than their antimicrobial effects [8,9].
+In addition, some antibiotic regimens have been designed to treat mycobacterial infection, which has been hypothesized to have a role in the development of Crohn disease .

 Therapeutic manipulation of the intestinal microbiota can also be accomplished with other strategies including prebiotics (ie, dietary components that promote the growth of beneficial bacteria) and probiotics (ie, beneficial bacteria).
 How these strategies might be used together in the treatment of IBD remains a topic of active investigation.
 (See "Probiotics for gastrointestinal diseases".)

-This topic review summarizes clinical trials of antibiotic treatment for IBD, focusing primarily on Crohn's disease, which has been the subject of the greatest number of clinical studies.
+This topic review summarizes clinical trials of antibiotic treatment for IBD, focusing primarily on Crohn disease, which has been the subject of the greatest number of clinical studies.

 Clinical experience with antibiotics in the treatment of IBD has far outpaced published scientific evidence.
-The published literature and clinical experience considered together suggest a modest benefit of metronidazole (10 or 20 mg/kg/day) or the combination of metronidazole and ciprofloxacin for primary or adjunctive therapy of colonic Crohn's disease, but not for isolated small intestinal disease.
+The published literature and clinical experience considered together suggest a modest benefit of metronidazole (10 or 20 mg/kg/day) or the combination of metronidazole and ciprofloxacin for primary or adjunctive therapy of colonic Crohn disease, but not for isolated small intestinal disease.
 Several other single and combination antibiotic regimens also appear to be effective, although there is somewhat less experience.
 However, many uncertainties remain, including the magnitude and duration of the benefit, the optimal dose and duration of therapy, and strategies to reduce adverse effects.
 Metronidazole in particular can be associated with permanent peripheral neuropathy when used for prolonged periods, especially at higher doses, and ciprofloxacin can rarely cause tendon rupture and has been linked with cartilage defects in fetal development.
 (See "Metronidazole: An overview", section on 'Toxicity' and "Fluoroquinolones", section on 'Tendinopathy and tendon rupture'.)

-One study demonstrated that chronic use of metronidazole eliminated Bacteroides species in patients with Crohn's disease for at least six months .
+One study demonstrated that chronic use of metronidazole eliminated Bacteroides species in patients with Crohn disease for at least six months .
 Furthermore, Bacteroides clearance was associated with disease remission suggesting that treatment of anaerobes is important.
-However, ciprofloxacin has poor anaerobic coverage, but may be effective in clearing E. coli, which have been implicated in ileal Crohn's disease [22-24].
+However, ciprofloxacin has poor anaerobic coverage, but may be effective in clearing Escherichia coli, which have been implicated in ileal Crohn disease [23-25].

 In one report, the combination of metronidazole and ciprofloxacin significantly decreased mucosally-associated bacteria after 1 and 7 to 14 days of treatment .
 However, mucosally associated bacteria rebounded to higher than pretreatment levels 1 to 18 weeks after antibiotic exposure ceased, but returned to pretreatment levels by six months after cessation of antibiotics.
 Neither Bacteroides nor Enterobacteriaceae (E. coli) groups were permanently suppressed.